contrast-zone/t-rewriter.js/exp-flow.md

 The machine repeats these steps until it encounters the halting instruction.

-Turing machine defined in *Intermezzo* terms takes this form:
+Turing machine defined in *Expression flow* terms takes this form:

     /*
         general Turing machine example